poetic/ember-fryctoria/README.md

 When offline, it will use the local backup via localforage-adapter to retrive records (e.g. store.find).
 A queue of jobs is created when the user create, update or delete while offline.
 When online we flush this queue to keep the server in sync.

+**Features NOT supported(yet):**
+- Sideloaded records are not saved to localforage automatically, only the main records are saved.
+- Changes in embeded records will not be pushed to server if you create or update offline and try to sync when online.
+Only the main record will be updated or created.

 # How to sync?
 An object called *syncer* is responsible for syncing.
+It is registered into container and you can get it via *container.lookup('main:syncer')*.

+It has a *jobs* property whichs is a queue of operations including create, update and delete.
+These are your offline operations.

+There are two important methods in *syncer*:

+- syncUp: push local changes to remote server
+- syncDown: save changes from remote server to localforage

-In most cases, you do not need to manully sync since ember-fryctoria automatially syncUp(push local changes to remote server) before every request to server and automatially syncDown(save changes from remote server to localforage) after every request to server.
+In most cases, you do not need to manully sync since ember-fryctoria automatially syncUp before every request to server and automatially syncDown after every request to server.

 However, when you sideload or embed records, you probably want to manully save sideloaded or embeded records to localforage.
 Also you may want to syncUp periodially.
 In these cases, you can manully syncDown or syncUp.